w3f/polkadot-wiki/docs/learn/learn-parachains.md

 - What is the state transition function of the blockchain?
 This is handled by the **Runtime**, which defines the state transition logic of the chain.
 The Runtime logic is divided into:

-  - **Modules** encapsulate particular behavior of the system and consist of:
+  - **Modules** encapsulate particular behavior of the protocol and consist of:
     - Storage
     - Routines are invoked by entry points and other modules upon block initialization or closing.
       Routines can alter the storage of a module.